 About Chris Evensen

-I am originally from Lexington, Kentucky, and began my academic career at Wake Forest University in Winston-Salem, North Carolina, where I earned a Bachelor of Arts degree in Psychology, graduating with honors, Cum Laude, in 1996.
-In the Fall of 1996 I returned to the Commonwealth, located in Louisville, and entered the Brandeis School of Law at the University of Louisville, where I graduated with honors, Cum Laude, earning a Juris Doctorate in 1999.
+My name is Chris Evensen, and I’m from Lexington, Kentucky.
+My academic career began at Wake Forest University in Winston-Salem, North Carolina, where I earned a Bachelor of Arts degree in psychology and graduated with honors, cum laude, in 1996.
+In the fall of that same year, I returned to Louisville, where I graduated with cum laude honors in 1999 from Brandeis School of Law at the University of Louisville, earning a Juris Doctor.

 I have represented hundreds of individuals helping them recover benefits arising from their injuries.
-I have successfully argued cases on behalf of my clients to the Supreme Court of Kentucky, and on multiple occasions had victorious cases published by the Supreme Court, thereby changing the law in favor of client’s position.
+I have successfully argued cases on behalf of my clients before the Supreme Court of Kentucky and on multiple occasions had victorious cases published by the Supreme Court, thereby changing the law in favor of my client’s position.
 These published cases are:

 - Brown-Forman Corp. v.
 Upchurch, 127 S.W.3d 615 (Ky.
 2004)